 Many years ago I was contacted to go to my son’s day care, which had some land and kept a few animals around a small barn.
 They said that a big snake had been eating the duck eggs, and the culprit had been spotted earlier in the day.
 I went over and had a look, and as I raked hay away from what appeared to be an old burrow in the floor of a stall, I caught sight of the dark coils of a ratsnake.
-After pulling about five feet of Texas Ratsnake from her refuge, the next challenge was to get a very unruly snake into the bag so that I could relocate her.
+After pulling about five feet of western ratsnake (then known as the Texas ratsnake) from her refuge, the next challenge was to get a very unruly snake into the bag so that I could relocate her.
 A day or two later I took the snake to the wooded corridor of a large creek and tried to pose her for some photos before letting her go.
 This did not go particularly well; draping a big ratsnake along a log by the woods gives the snake an immediate plan for escape and a very impatient attitude about sticking around for pictures.
 Of course she turned and bit me.
-I stood, finger dripping blood into the creek, wondering how many hundred times I have been bitten by Texas Ratsnakes.
+I stood, finger dripping blood into the creek, wondering how many hundred times I have been bitten by western ratsnakes.
 Meanwhile I did get a photo or two before the big snake climbed into the highest branches of a nearby pecan tree.

 I wished her luck, and she would need it.
 Relocated snakes often do not do very well, because they learn to recognize a particular area (their “home range”) where they live, and when taken somewhere new, even if the habitat is pretty good, they may act as though they are lost, and wander without settling down.
 Many studies of translocated snakes show that they’re more likely to die, failing to avoid hazards and/or to take advantage of resources in the new location.
-However, sometimes a snake like this Texas Ratsnake faces a dilemma: stay and be killed or get relocated and “lost.”
+However, sometimes a snake like this western ratsnake faces a dilemma: stay and be killed or get relocated and “lost.”
 At least in her new woodland, she had a chance.

-While I stubbornly hang onto the name “Texas Ratsnake,” this species was re-named a few years ago after changes in the scientific understanding of the relationships among North American ratsnakes.
-Its proper name is now the Western Ratsnake, Pantherophis obsoletus.
-What used to be called the “Black Ratsnake” and “Yellow Ratsnake,” east of the Allegheny Mountains, is now the “Eastern Ratsnake,” Pantherophis alleghaniensis.
-In the middle part of eastern North America, they are Pantherophis spiloides, a new name for the Gray Ratsnake.
-West of the Mississippi River, they become Western Ratsnakes, but some habits are hard to break, and so I still sometimes call them Texas Ratsnakes.
+While I stubbornly hang onto the name “Texas ratsnake,” this species was re-named a few years ago after changes in the scientific understanding of the relationships among North American ratsnakes.
+Its proper name is now the western ratsnake, Pantherophis obsoletus.
+What used to be called the “black ratsnake” and “yellow ratsnake,” east of the Allegheny Mountains, is now the “eastern ratsnake,” Pantherophis alleghaniensis.
+In the middle part of eastern North America, they are Pantherophis spiloides, a new name for the gray ratsnake.
+West of the Mississippi River, they become western ratsnakes, but some habits are hard to break, and so I still sometimes call them Texas ratsnakes.

 This species may be the subject of more run-ins with people than any other snake in our area.
-Lots of “snake calls” are generated by people seeing a Texas Ratsnake in their trees or yards.
+Lots of “snake calls” are generated by people seeing a western ratsnake in their trees or yards.
 Soon after eggs hatch at the end of summer, babies sometimes turn up in people’s garages and sheds.
 Lots of them are killed on the road each year.
 Yet somehow, they continue to be abundant year after year around parks and suburbs (as well as in more remote locations).

 This is one of our longest snakes, averaging about 3.5 to 6 feet long, with a record length of seven feet, according to Werler & Dixon’s Texas Snakes: Identification, Distribution, and Natural History.
-Like several other ratsnake species, the Texas Ratsnake’s body, seen in cross-section, is rounded on top and squared at the bottom, like a section of a loaf of bread.
+Like several other ratsnake species, the western ratsnake’s body, seen in cross-section, is rounded on top and squared at the bottom, like a section of a loaf of bread.
 This is thought to aid them in climbing trees.

-Hatchling Texas Ratsnakes have brighter and bolder patterns than the adults, with a light ground color so that the blotches stand out more.
+Hatchling western ratsnakes have brighter and bolder patterns than the adults, with a light ground color so that the blotches stand out more.
 On the top of the head, juveniles have some dark spots and flecks, and a broad, dark band across the snout just in front of the eyes.
 That band then goes through the eyes diagonally to the jawline.
 The pattern darkens with age.

-Texas Ratsnakes take advantage of a wide variety of habitats within roughly the eastern two-thirds of Texas where they are found.
+Western ratsnakes take advantage of a wide variety of habitats within roughly the eastern two-thirds of Texas where they are found.
 They occur in east Texas and down the Gulf Coast to Corpus Christi, and in central Texas to a little west of Wichita Falls, out to San Angelo, and southwest nearly to Del Rio.
 This means that they live in east Texas piney woods, bottomland hardwoods, cross timbers woodland, and savannas from north Texas down through the Hill Country.
 They are excellent climbers, and this may be one factor in their success, keeping them away from ground-based predators and people at least some of the time.
 While up in the trees, they may eat birds and their eggs.

-My field notes and my memory indicate that I’ve found lots of Texas Ratsnakes in patches of prairie, old fields with at least a creek nearby, and woodlands and forests.
+My field notes and my memory indicate that I’ve found lots of western ratsnakes in patches of prairie, old fields with at least a creek nearby, and woodlands and forests.
 During the day, I have been more likely to find them by flipping cover such as discarded plywood or logs.
 I’ve seen a great many on back roads at twilight or at night, quite often in brushy or wooded areas, or within a short distance of a creek.
 Undoubtedly they use wooded creek and river corridors to move around in more dry, open areas further west in their range.

 Both the accepted common name, “rat” snake, and the often used name “chicken” snake refer to some of their preferred food.
 A stomach contents study cited in Werler & Dixon, looking at 100 wild specimens in north Louisiana, found mice, rats, and a few squirrels and rabbits in their stomachs.
 This snake is more than happy to eat birds and their eggs.
 Coming upon nests, it may eat eggs or fledglings.
 A big adult reportedly can swallow an adult chicken.
-While this may not make the Texas Ratsnake popular with either farmers or birders, it is simply doing its “job” and may eat enough rats that it does the farmer more good than harm.
+While this may not make the western ratsnake popular with either farmers or birders, it is simply doing its “job” and may eat enough rats that it does the farmer more good than harm.

-The most memorable activity seen in Texas Ratsnakes may be their belligerent self-defense when cornered or handled.
+The most memorable activity seen in western ratsnakes may be their belligerent self-defense when cornered or handled.
 When first approached, the snake may “make a break for it” or may stay where it is.
 I have often seen one pull its body into a series of short kinks and sit still, hoping that it won’t be seen.
 Once picked up, the snake thrashes in an attempt to get away, and may bite repeatedly while discharging musk from the other end.
-While some snake musk is only moderately disagreeable, musk from a Texas Ratsnake is very offensive, a little reminiscent of burnt tires.
+While some snake musk is only moderately disagreeable, musk from a western ratsnake is very offensive, a little reminiscent of burnt tires.
 But the open-mouthed gape while looking for an opportunity to bite is worse.
 Very commonly, having picked up one of these snakes, it remains coiled on one of your arms as if it were a tree limb while gaping at your hand or other arm as the obvious visible target.
 If your hand moves closer, the snake will strike, leaving a series of pinprick holes.
 Occasionally it will hold on and chew.
 It is important to remember that this only happens to humans who harass and pick up a ratsnake; an observer who simply watches and photographs will not be attacked.